projectacrn/acrn-hypervisor/doc/tutorials/acrn_configuration_tool.rst

    because the app needs to download some JavaScript files.

    .. note:: The ACRN configuration app is supported on Chrome, Firefox,
-      and MS Edge.
-Do not use IE.
+      and Microsoft Edge.
+Do not use Internet Explorer.

    The website is shown below: